JBethay/DotSec/README.md

 <img src="./ScreenShots/sm-safe.png">

 `/token`
 This endpoint generates an anti-forgery token to be used by the secure endpoint to help mitigate CSRF/XSRF attacks.
-In a real API we would want this to be an authenticated endpoint ideally.
+In a real API this endpoint would be authenticated.
 <img src="./ScreenShots/sm-token.png">
 </details>